m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Type system

 JavaScript is a dynamic and weakly typed programming language, that also features duck-typing.
-Because the language is weakly typed, types are implicitly cast depending on the used operation.
+Weakly typed means, types are implicitly cast depending on the used operation.
-Furthermore, the dynamic typing allows for types to change their type at runtime, when their assigned value changes [moz05].
+Furthermore, dynamic typing allows for types to change their type at runtime, when their assigned value changes [moz05].

-In the context of functional programming, the dynamic and weakly typing of JavaScript allows for writing highly reusable functions.
+In the context of functional programming, the dynamic and weakly typing of JavaScript simplifies writing highly reusable functions.
-This is especially useful for higher order functions and function composition, because there is no need to do frequent type casts or using `any` types.
+This is especially useful for higher-order functions and function composition, because there is no need to use `any` types or do frequent type casts.

 ```javascript
 export const makeOr = pair =>
   pair.second instanceof Nothing ? pair.first : new Or(pair.first, pair.second);
 ```

+Go on the other hand is a strict and strongly typed programming language.
+This means types are explicitly assigned and cannot change after assignment, except when explicitly cast by the developer.

-The Go type system doesn't have generic types, so we have to use an empty interface to simulate an `any` type.
+Furthermore, there are no generic types in Go, so we have to use an empty interface to simulate an `any` type.
 This makes the code more verbose and less readable than JavaScript code, while providing no benefit to the developer.
 Generally speaking, the Go type system is not tailored to functional programming and is more or less a hurdle to the developer, when used this way.

-A problem of using empty interfaces to simulate generic types is a hit on performance, when doing many type conversions.
+Additionally, using empty interfaces to simulate generic types has an impact on performance, especially when doing many type conversions.
-This is no problem in the small parser example, but might become one at a larger scale and should therefore be mentioned [she17].
+This is no problem in the rather small parser example, but might become one at a larger scale and should therefore be mentioned [she17].

-However, by using empty interfaces, it's still possible to write flexible and reusable functions in Go.
+However, by using empty interfaces, it's possible to write flexible and reusable functions in Go.

 ```go
 func makeOr(argument interface{}) interface{} {